Father tongue hypothesis: Early autosomal research

 Before the discovery of mtDNA variation and Y-chromosomal variation in the 1980s and 1990s, respectively, it was not possible to distinguish male from female effects in population genetics.
 Instead, researchers had to rely on autosomal variation, starting with the first population genetic study using blood groups by Ludwik Hirszfeld in 1919.
 Later other genetic polymorphisms were used, for example polymorphisms of proteins of the blood plasma, polymorphisms of human lymphocyte antigens or polymorphisms of immunoglobulins.
 On this basis, correlations between languages and genetic variation occasionally were proposed, but sex-specific questions could not be addressed until the 1990s, when both mtDNA and Y-chromosomal variation in humans became available for study.

-Origin of the hypothesis
+Origin

 The Y chromosome follows patrilineal inheritance, meaning it is only passed on among males, from father to son.
 Mitochondrial DNA on the other hand follows matrilineal inheritance, meaning it is only passed on from the mother to her children and from her daughters to their children.
 In 1997 Laurent Excoffier, his student Estella Poloni and his team reported that they had found a strong correlation between the Y-chromosomal sequence P49a,f/Taql variation and linguistics, while not being able to find such a correspondence for the mtDNA variation.
 Poloni et al. proposed the possible consequences of such a correlation, i.e. the Father Tongue hypothesis:

-"As a consequence, the female-specific diversity of our genome would fit less well with geography and linguistics than would our male-specific component. [...]
-If that were to prove to be the case, then the common belief that we speak our mother's tongue should be revised in favor of the concept of a ‘father's tongue’."

 Estella Poloni also presented the Father Tongue hypothesis at an international conference in Paris in April 2000.